 But many women insist that diet has major impact on the taste of semen.
 Former porn actress, Annie Sprinkle, who tasted hundreds of men's semen, says vegetarians taste best, that eating fruit and drinking fruit juices a few hours before sex improves the taste, and that smoking, alcohol, meats, and asparagus make semen less palatable.

 Internet discussions agree.
 Fruit juices are often recommended to sweeten semen, notably, apple and pineapple.
-Meanwhile, foods reported to foul the taste include Sprinkle's list and others: meats, dairy, deep fried foods, coffee, alcohol, and asparagus (which makes sense because of its well-known ability to alter the aroma of urine), plus one nonfood item, cigarettes.
+Meanwhile, foods reported to make it taste foul include Sprinkle's list and others: meats, dairy, deep fried foods, coffee, alcohol, and asparagus (which makes sense because of its well-known ability to alter the aroma of urine), plus one non-food item: cigarettes.

 If a man would rather not change his diet, or if diet changes don't provide sufficient taste enhancement, any foulness can be masked.
 While providing fellatio, women might suck on peppermint or wintergreen lifesavers.